 - Death benefits

 Replaces a portion of lost family income for eligible family members of employees killed on the job.

 Pays for some of a deceased employee's funeral expenses.

 Some states also require an additional definition for disability benefits for workers compensation injuries.

 Medical Benefits for Workers Compensation

 Medical benefits are paid only for the treatment of your work-related injury or illness.
 The insurance carrier does not pay for the treatment of other injuries or illnesses, even if the treatment was provided at the same time you received treatment for your work-related injury.
-Your health care provider may not bill you for treatment related to a work-related injury or illness, but may bill you for treatment of other injuries or illnesses.
+Your health care provider should not bill you (or carrier) for treatment related to a work-related injury or illness, but may bill you for treatment of other injuries or illnesses.